Accreditation Questions and Answers

 Why are we being visited for re-accreditation?

 The last full accreditation visit by the Higher Learning Commission, NCA to North Park University was in 2001.
 Reaccreditation usually takes place in a ten-year cycle.
-Currently, our re-accreditation visit is schedule for November 2010.
+Our most recent re-accreditation visit took place in November 2010.

 How will the findings be reported?